 Did you suffer a workplace injury?
 If you were injured at work, you may be entitled to workers’ comp benefits.
 All too often, however, employees make mistakes that hamper their case.

-Workers’ comp mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
-With that, there are other crucial mistakes you must avoid.
+Workers’ Comp mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
+With that, there are other crucial errors you must avoid.

 Read on if you want to make your case airtight.